saurabh-vaidya28/Advanced_NN/Gradient Descent.md

     - Input data is passed through the neural network.
     - The network produces an output based on its current weight and biases.

+2) Compute loss:<br>
+    - The difference between the predicted output and the actual value is computred using a loss function (e.g., MSE or Cross-Entropy loss)